elad45/customerAlert/README.md

 1)Create a Folder:

-Create a folder on your local machine where you want to store your project code.
+Create a folder on your local machine where you want to store the project code.

 2)In the address bar, type cmd and press Enter.
 This opens the Command Prompt.